7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 Donner DAG-1CL Left Handed Acoustic Guitar Package

 The guitar itself is a beautiful full-sized dreadnought shape.
-For most beginners, this versatile guitar size is the one to go for, although smaller players might find the dreadnought body a little large.
+For most beginners, this versatile guitar size is the one to go for.

 It is assembled from the common mahogany and spruce wood combination.
 This tried and tested tonewood construction gives a very balanced sound that will be suitable for any style of music.